RDW Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Redwire Corporation f/k/a Genesis Park Acquisition Corp. Investors of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, Dec.
-23, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Redwire Corporation f/k/a Genesis Park Acquisition Corp. ("Redwire" or the "Company") (: RDW) and certain of its officers on behalf of shareholders who purchased or otherwise, acquired Redwire securities between August 11, 2021, and November 14, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/rdw.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Redwire Corporation f/k/a Genesis Park Acquisition Corp. ("Redwire" or the "Company") (NYSE: RDW) and certain of its officers on behalf of shareholders who purchased or otherwise, acquired Redwire securities between August 11, 2021, and November 14, 2021, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Frdw.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.